adam-rumpf/matlab-scipy-examples/README.md

 This repo contains a collection of example scripts to show how common mathematical tasks can be performed in MATLAB and in Python, with the goal of demonstrating how to convert a MATLAB program into an equivalent Python program.
 This is accomplished primarily through the use of the [`ndarray`](https://numpy.org/doc/stable/reference/generated/numpy.ndarray.html) object and the [`linalg`](https://numpy.org/doc/stable/reference/routines.linalg.html) module from [NumPy](https://numpy.org/), which provide a MATLAB-like syntax for working with vectors and matrices, and the [`pyplot`](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.html) module from [Matplotlib](https://matplotlib.org/), which provides a MATLAB-like syntax for creating plots.

-Each subdirectory contains a MATLAB `.m` file alongside a Python `.py` file.
+Each subdirectory contains MATLAB `.m` files and Python `.py` files.
 The two files are meant to correspond to each other (line-for-line where possible) and to show how the same set of steps can be accomplished in each program.
+The files named after the directory are standalone versions of the MATLAB and Python scripts, while the files with an `_appended` suffix include both versions alongside each other to make the line-by-line comparison more clear.

 ## Contents